What is Re (RE)?

 TLDR

-Re (RE) is a decentralized capital protocol that tokenizes access to the traditional reinsurance market, connecting on-chain stablecoin capital with real-world insurance premiums to generate yield.
+Re Protocol ($RE) is a decentralized platform that tokenizes access to the global reinsurance market, allowing stablecoin holders to earn yield from real-world insurance premiums.

 Deep Dive